Thinking of investing in a college savings plan? There are lots of pros to 529 plans, including potential tax savings benefits.

 - Regularly review your progress.
 You may want to adjust each year based on how close you are to your savings goals.

 - Talk to a financial professional about all the college savings choices available and the implications for your financial plan.
-“For example, a 529 plan may help minimize potential capital gains taxes,” De Haan says.
+“For example, a 529 plan may help minimize potential capital gains taxes,” Hansen says.
 If you don’t have a financial professional, we can help you find one.